ttimbers/breast_cancer_predictor/README.md

 image measurements is a newly discovered tumour benign or malignant?
-Answering this question is important because traditional, non-data-driven methods for tumour diagnosis are quite subjective and dependent upon how skilled and experienced the diagnosing physician is.
+Answering this question is important because traditional, non-data-driven methods for tumour diagnosis are quite subjective and can depend on the diagnosing physicians skill as well as experience (Street, Wolberg, and Mangasarian 1993).
 Furthermore, benign tumours are not normally dangerous; the cells stay in the same place and the tumour stops growing before it gets very large.
-By contrast, in malignant tumours, the cells invade the surrounding tissue and spread into nearby organs where they can cause serious damage (learn more about cancer here).
+By contrast, in malignant tumours, the cells invade the surrounding tissue and spread into nearby organs where they can cause serious damage.
 Thus, it is important to quickly and accurately diagnose the tumour type to guide patient treatment.

 The data set used in this project is of digitized breast cancer image features created by Dr. William H. Wolberg, W. Nick Street, and Olvi L.
-Mangasarian at the University of Wisconsin, Madison.
+Mangasarian at the University of Wisconsin, Madison (Street, Wolberg, and Mangasarian 1993).
 It was sourced from the UCI Machine Learning Repository (Dua and Graff 2017) and can be found [here](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+\(Diagnostic\)), specifically [this file](http://mlr.cs.umass.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data).